btw-web/btw-web.github.io/_posts/2019-05-16-bicycle-touring.md

 According to the statistics there have been around 36 humans killed by bears in the past fifty years.
 From reading touring journals I know that snakes etc are a concern when riding in Australia.

-**5) Adverse weather - Rain, snow, sleet, hail etc**
+**5. Adverse weather - Rain, snow, sleet, hail etc**
 Everyone seems to worry about the weather.
 I find that when I am on a long tour I don't concern myself too much with the weather forecast.
 Instead I carry the appropriate gear, whether it's rain gear or clothing for hot and cold conditions.
 Perhaps I've been lucky but so far I've found that on tour I typically experience very little rain during the day.
 Most rain seems to arrive at night.
 As an example I experienced two half days of rain during my Round Lake Huron tour despite travelling for 21 days.

-There's a saying that goes something like, "If you don't like the weather ..... wait 15 minutes".
+There's a saying that goes something like, **"If you don't like the weather ..... wait 15 minutes".**
 I've found that this is often the case on a bicycle tour too.
 This isn't so much just because the weather does change through the course of the day but also because on a bike you are travelling fast enough to be able to navigate around or beyond most storms leaving them to finish off their nastiness at night.